miguelriosoliveira/project-trakt/README.md

 ###  v0.1.0 - The First Look

-The goal here is to achieve the first look of the app.
+The goal here is to achieve the first look of the app.<br/>
 No need to worry about authentication yet, just the UI and TMDB API integration.

 - [ ] Home